Switzerland is considered a top place for skiing in Europe. It is home to some of the most luxurious resorts and best ski slopes.

 Top Pick: Valbella Resort

-Located in the quieter Lenzerheide, the Valbella Resort offers spacious rooms and a cozy sun terrace with wonderful mountain views.
+Located in the quieter Lenzerheide, the Valbella Resort offers spacious rooms and a cosy sun terrace with wonderful mountain views.
 At the Resort, you can choose to pamper yourself in the wellness area.
 There are also 2 kindergartens to choose from as well as a sports equipment store onsite.

 Related Reading: How to Find the Best Travel Deals